 There is no way to permanently disable Night Mode so it must be turned off on a photo by photo basis because it was designed to turn on automatically.

-Now you know just about everything there is to know about Night Mode but if you have any comments or questions.
+Now you know just about everything there is to know about Night Mode but if you have any comments or questions about any of this information.
 Please feel free to share them in the comment section below.